AndyTRY/Assembley-ShipGame/README.md

 # Running the Assembly Game
 ### Step 1: Lauch MARS MIPS Simulator (with Java)
-Java is a repreqesuite for the following.
-You can you the provided jar file or search MARS MIPS Simulator online for the jar file.
+Java is a prerequisite for the following.
+You can use the provided jar file or search "MARS MIPS Simulator" online for the jar file.
 Run the file with
  ```java
 java -jar <mars jar file>
 ```
+Once your in the program, follow the next steps.

 ### Step 2: Load the asm file
 - File -> Open -> (Select the asm file)

 ### Step 3: Setup Keyboard
 - Tools -> Keyboard and Display MMIO Simulator
-- Connect to MIPS
+- Connect to MIPS (Bottom left button)
 - Keep the window open

 ### Step 4: Setup Bitmap Display